 - 13. Employment.
 Infantry can be employed in any operation of war.
-However the basic role remains same i.e, close with the enemy to destroy or capture them and to hold the ground. - 14.
+However, the basic role remains same i.e, close in with the enemy to destroy or capture them and to hold the ground. - 14.
 Tactics.
-Fire and movement is the basis of all infantry tactics. - Infantry Weapons.
+Fire and movement is the basis of all infantry tactics.
+It means while one part moves the other gives fire support.

+- 15. Infantry Weapons.
 The basic infantry weapons are the rifle and bayonet, the light machine gun and grenades.
-In addition certain personnel are armed with carbine and pistol. - Training.
-The training of Infantry must cultivate skill at Arms, endurance, initiative, adaptability, and skillful use of ground.
+In addition certain personnel are armed with carbine and pistol. - 16.
+Training.
+The training of Infantry include skill at Arms, endurance, initiative, adaptability, and skillful use of ground.